-BRAIN Initiative: Next-Generation Invasive Devices for Recording and Modulation in the Human Central Nervous System (UG3/UH3 Clinical Trial Required)
+BRAIN Initiative: Next-Generation Invasive Devices for Recording and Modulation in the Human Central Nervous System (UG3/UH3 Clinical Trial Optional)

-Individuals, institutions or businesses developing their own devices or that already have established collaborations with device manufacturers are welcome to apply directly to this FOA or RFA-NS-18-023.
+Individuals, institutions, or businesses developing their own devices or that already have established collaborations with device manufacturers are welcome to apply directly to RFA-NS-21-024 or this FOA.

 Application budgets are not limited but need to reflect the actual needs of the proposed project.